- INSPECTION -

-You may think you have made valuable upgrades to the home, but it won’t sell if the market is down or if you're requesting a price that is too high.
+You may think you have made valuable upgrades to the home, but it won’t sell for a higher price if the market is down.

-YELLOW will help you determine the best price to sell your home.
-There’s two ways we do this: with an appraisal or price estimate.
+YELLOW will help you determine the best price to sell your home for, for FREE.

 The Wall Street Journal finds that Zillow came within 5% of the market price in about a third of cases, was off by 25% or more in 11% of cases, and was off by 50% or more in 3.4% of cases, although this study was done in 2007.
 LINK